Katie Cornelius '16 Shares Why She Likes Cincinnati

 On September 6, 2014, if you are a local practitioner of law in the Cincinnati Area, a UC College of Law Student, Faculty, or Alumni, or a past or present resident of Cincinnati as described in the grand folklore of the Tri-State area — you must serve at the University of Cincinnati College of Law Day of Service 2014!

 UC College of Law Requests that you personally serve out this SUMMONS FOR SERVICE on SEPTEMBER 6, 2014 at the University of Cincinnati College of Law.
-You must register for a site by on or after Wednesday, August 13, 2014 following the directions listed at [Registration Website to be added in when Sites are finalized, by Tuesday, August 12, 2014].
+You must register for a site by on or after Wednesday, August 13, 2014.
+[Register Here].

 Time of Appearance - 8:30am